jakeemerson/djraph/docs/index.rst

     <__main__.Person object at ...>
     ...

-Note that a :py:mod:`Goblin session<goblin.session>` does not necessarily correspond to a Gremlin Server session.
+Note that a :py:mod:`Djraph session<djraph.session>` does not necessarily correspond to a Gremlin Server session.
 Instead, all elements created using a session are 'live' in the sense that if the results of a traversal executed against the session result in different property values for an element, that